AI4Finance-Foundation/FinRL-Tutorials/README.md

 ```
 source venv/bin/activate
 ```
-Your terminate bash will become something like this:
+The terminate bash will become something like this:
 ```
 (venv) bruceyang-MBP:DQN-DDPG_Stock_Trading bruce$
 ```